patrickpiedad/Website2O/src/content/posts/2024-07-27-what-is-mssa.md

 Now, I don't want to take away from how competitive and skilled you can become through MSSA.
 If the last 3-weeks of my CAD cohort experience is any indication, we'll be learning how to automate interstellar travel by next month.

 But Microsoft goes above and beyond in getting you employed in IT, bringing in companies that want to hire MSSA graduates specifically.
-These companies know the program, have hired graduates before, and have a <b>veteran-ready environment</b> to onboard you to your new career.
+These companies know the program, have hired graduates before, and have a veteran-ready environment to onboard you to your new career.

 This is not something you get everywhere, especially with this level of quality.

 ---

-### <b> DoD SkillBridge Opportunity </b>
+###  DoD SkillBridge Opportunity

 This section is short, but extremely important for any service member looking at SkillBridge opportunities, also known as Career Skills Program for my Army folk.

-<b>If you have the chance to do MSSA as a DoD SkillBridge opportunity, meaning doing this program in your last six months of service while still getting paid by the military, 1000% do it.</b>
+If you have the chance to do MSSA as a DoD SkillBridge opportunity, meaning doing this program in your last six months of service while still getting paid by the military, 1000% do it.

 The amount of dedicated transition work into the tech industry that this program will give you is unmatched.